nhinvo/nhinvo.github.io/docs/my-art/my-art.md

 permalink: /docs/art
 ---
 <h1>My Artworks</h1>
 Welcome to my art page!
-Here, I showcase some of the arts and crafts that I have made, along with brief descriptions of what I did for each project.

-Below are some of the things that I have worked on.
+Below are some of the things that I have created.
 Just click to jump to the desired section:

 | Arts                   | Crafts                                 |